0000sir/larger-neural-style/README.md

 bigbrush.sh input_file style_file

-Make sure you have an 'output' directory of generated files

 # how it works
 ## 1. Generate a small size image
 1000px in this script, I use GTX1080 to do it.
 The Neural-Style parameters in the script are easy to change to your linking.